jenkinsci/agent-maintenance-plugin/README.md

 Using the button "Add" allows to use a label expression to select a list of agents for which to apply the maintenance window.
 Use the "x" to directly delete a single maintenance window or use the checkboxes to mark multiple windows and delete with the "Delete selected" button.

+##### Recurring maintenance windows
+It is also possible to define recurring maintenance windows.
+Using a cron syntax you can specify the start time of the downtime and a duration.
+Recurring maintenance windows are added as planned maintenance windows 7 days before they start by default.
+This way you can easily cancel or modify them before they start.
+The lead time for adding recurring maintenance windows can be changed by setting the system property com.sap.prd.jenkins.plugins.agent_maintenance.RecurringMaintenanceWindow.LEAD_TIME_DAYS during start up of Jenkins.
+Note that changing the lead time can have unwanted side effects like duplicated maintenance windows.

 ## Best practices